lucidsoftware/lucid-programming-competition-2021/problems/Cipher/description.md

 You will write each character across a grid with a specified number of columns.
 You will then print the letters taken vertically from each column in the order specified for the columns to be taken.

-For example, if you want to convert "Hello, world!" into your secret code, first you would write it out across the three columns:
+For example, if you want to convert "Hello, world!" into your secret code using three columns, first you would write it out across the three columns:

 ```
 H e l